alfred-hodler/peerlink/README.md

 ## Proxying

-To enable socks5 proxying, build with the `socks` feature enabled.
+To enable socks5 proxying, enable the `socks` feature.

+## Async/await

+By default the reactor exposes a blocking handle.
+To use this in async contexts, enable the `async` feature.

 ## Usage